viictorjs/Refrapy/README.md

    ```

 It is recommended the use of Anaconda (https://www.anaconda.com/), because it simplifies package management.
-Once it is installed, open run the following commands on Anaconda prompt:
+Once it is installed, run the following commands on the Anaconda prompt:

    ```
    conda create -n refrapy python=3.7.7